cavinsaravanan/The-FIRST-Devil-s-Dictionary/GLOSSARY.md

 Another thing every new CAD student will design, making the "lightest, strongest modules ever" and subsequently forgetting to include the weight of the motors powering it as well as pocketing way too aggressively.~artK

+## Team Overdrive

+The role model and hero of every rookie team.~TheBoulderite

 ## Team Q&A

 The GDC's means of injecting requirements drift into even the most disciplined development processes.~GeeTwo